Nemuru/matlib/README.md

 matlib
 ======

 Our class project which point is to create library containing useful structures as in stl, but in addition some algorithms.
-Our point isn't to make it quick, but clean.
+Our point is to make it both quick and clean.